Grand Canyon, Travel, West

 Some fun facts:

-We ended up making 18 “big” stops over the course of 30 days.
-Over 95+ hours driving in our car, 3 nights slept INSIDE of our car, a few too many nights in motels in the middle of nowhere, 14 days slept in a tent with a deflated air mattress, only a couple of stormy days and nights, a lot of extreme and record breaking heat, almost freezing cuddles in the tens up in the mountains, lots of wind, a few days of the swimming pool, ZERO sun burns (believe it or not), lots of campfires in the chilly mountains, a drive in movie night, one battery breakdown (due to the drive in night), a Vegas show, many meadows, lakes and rivers, lots of climbing, lots of creative hikes with our dog (as he couldn’t go on national park trails with respect to their natural world and animals), tons of laughing, lots of early mornings, beautiful sunsets, smog, tourist attractions, city bus tours, and over 5,000 miles conquered.
-So many stories from peeing our pants of laughter, to being completely undressed for the weather, to lots of prayers and even an ENGAGEMENT.
-You must read about all our adventures below.
-We’ll walk you through how we planned this trip, how we chose where to stay longer and how we didn’t kill each other by the end of it. [smiles]
+I ended up making 18 “big” stops over the course of 30 days.
+Over 95+ hours driving in our car, 3 nights slept INSIDE of my car, a few too many nights in motels in the middle of nowhere, 14 days slept in a tent with a deflated air mattress, only a couple of stormy days and nights, a lot of extreme and record breaking heat, almost freezing cuddles in the tens up in the mountains, lots of wind, a few days of the swimming pool, ZERO sun burns (believe it or not), lots of campfires in the chilly mountains, a drive in movie night, one battery breakdown (due to the drive in night), a Vegas show, many meadows, lakes and rivers, lots of climbing, lots of creative hikes with my dog (as he couldn’t go on national park trails with respect to their natural world and animals), tons of laughing, lots of early mornings, beautiful sunsets, smog, tourist attractions, city bus tours, and over 5,000 miles conquered.
+So many stories from peeing my pants of laughter with friends, to being completely undressed for the weather, and more.
+You must read about all my adventures below.
+I’ll walk you through how I planned this trip, how I chose where to stay longer and more. [smiles]

-I don’t want to overwhelm you with landscape images, which is why it’s taken me so long to narrow our 5,000+ images down to my favorites for our post about our glorious summer adventure.
-But if you are interested in any of our stops below, definitely click on the picture and it will take you into that blog post featuring the city or national park and you can read a little and see a little bit more of the wonders we saw.
+I don’t want to overwhelm you with landscape images, which is why it’s taken me so long to narrow our 5,000+ images down to my favorites for my post about our glorious summer adventure.
+But if you are interested in any of my stops below, definitely click on the picture and it will take you into that blog post featuring the city or national park and you can read a little and see a little bit more of the wonders I saw.

-Step into the life of Jana and Philip and come re-live the peaceful summer we had together.
+Step into my life and come re-live the peaceful summer.
 Start by clicking on the Garden of the Gods right below us.
+(UPDATE: Images have been disabled for future viewing.
+Maybe i’ll update my galleries another time to share.)

 Colorado Springs, Garden of the Gods, Colorado landscapes, Colorado portrait photographer